Tribes sue over distribution of coronavirus relief funding | Times Leader

 The Great Plains Tribal Chairmen’s Association, the Inter-Tribal Council of Five Civilized Tribes, the National Congress of American Indians and the Navajo Nation also said Alaska Native corporations should not be on par with tribal governments.

 The Navajo Nation has reported more coronavirus cases than any other Native American tribe.
-As of Thursday, it had 1,042 cases among the 175,000 residents of the vast reservation that extends into New Mexico, Arizona and Utah, and 41 deaths.
+As of Friday, it had 1,127 cases among the 175,000 residents of the vast reservation that extends into New Mexico, Arizona and Utah.
+Deaths total 44.

 ___ Associated Press writer Stephen Groves in Sioux Falls, South Dakota, contributed to this story.